Clinton-Davis/CapeTowns_Best_Bits/README.md

 when you click on the wind icon the map opens up.
 Links to be fixed on google:

-/ boat trip is info is ""
 -Abseil Table Mountain make lowe case
--WaterBykes is coming up JonkerHoiuse

 -Snookies is no working
 -chef wherehouse is coming up stardust -